-Learn more about New York City, as much as is possible on a daily podcast, on this Episode of Everything Everywhere Daily.
+Learn more about New York City as much as possible on a daily podcast, on this Episode of Everything Everywhere Daily.

 Given the constraints of a podcast like this one, this episode is going to focus on the very big picture about how New York came to be what it is today.
 That means I obviously can’t be going through all the events in its history or all of the people who helped shape it.